-Looking back at the actor, the voice and the movies of Alan Rickman….
+Looking back at the actor, the voice and the movies of the versatile Alan Rickman…

 Sadly, Alan Rickman star of stage, screen and the telly box passed away last week.

 This was such sad news for me, as Rickman has always been one of my favourite British actors.
-He was always a delight on-screen and his voice and performances were more than memorable.
-Here is my wee list of my favourite Rickman films.
+He was always a delight on-screen and his voice and his performances were more than memorable.
+Here is the wee list of my favourite Rickman films.

 Die Hard (1988)